nercms-mmap/RankAggregation-Lib/README.md

 ## Get Started
 To run your example in Python, open the `unsupervised RA methods_python/algorithm` directory and then select the method you want to use.
 Please ensure you modify your dataset file to match our specified format.

-Define the input to the method as a csv file format, The columns in this CSV file should be organized as follows:
+Define the input to the method as a CSV file format.
+The columns in this CSV file should be organized as follows:

 **Query, Voter, Item Code, Item Rank**